CV

 University of Minnesota Duluth, Departments of English, Linguistics, and Writing Studies

-• Held one-on-one tutorials with students seeking assistance with essays and writing-based assignments
+• Held one-on-one tutorials with students seeking assistance with essays and

 • Specialized in MLA, APA, and Chicago style citations